TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_a_response.md

 > It is however not clear how do they advance educational practice.

 We agree that we may not have been clear enough about how applying our model can potentially lead to advances in educational practice.
-We will add additional text to the article to attempt to more clearly articulate what we believe our educational contribution is.
+We have added text to the article, particularly in the introduction, to attempt to more clearly articulate what we believe our educational contribution is: providing a framework for automatic student behavioral pattern discovery as a component in a human-machine collaborative system to enable instructors to extract knowledge from data that is otherwise being un(der)-utilized.

+There remains a gap between the modeling technique and educational practice impact, but we have attempted to make more clear what we feel the potential is for educational impact as a result of the application of our model.

 > 4. Is the work technically sound?
 Are there enough methodological
 >         details?
 Are claims convincingly substantiated, either through